FDio/vpp/docs/gettingstarted/developers/building.rst

 Building Necessary Packages
 --------------------------------------------

-To build the debian packages, one of the following commands below depending on the system:

 Building Debian Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+To build the debian packages, use one of the following commands below, depending on the system:

 .. code-block:: console

     $ make pkg-deb

 Building RPM Packages
 ^^^^^^^^^^^^^^^^^^^^^^^

+To build the rpm packages, use one of the following commands below, depending on the system:

 .. code-block:: console